Samantha Robinson MBACP- Nirvana Counselling

 Before your first appointment, I will make contact with you for a consultation so you can describe what you would like to work on and what you would like to achieve from working together.
 During this consultation, you can also ask me questions about my approach to counselling.
 This consultation will either be over the telephone or online via Zoom, your choice.

 The number of sessions we have will depend on your situation and your needs.
-Some people only require a small number of sessions over a shorter period to work on something quite specific, and others will choose sessions over a longer period to work consistently throughout a bigger period of change.
+Some people only require a small number of sessions over a short period to work on something quite specific, and others will choose sessions over a longer period to work consistently throughout a bigger period of change.
 There is no fixed term or right or wrong, only what is right for you, and everyone's needs are different.

 I charge £50 for a 60-minute appointment.
 My sessions can be either face to face, online (Zoom) or over the telephone.
 I have a limited number of concessional appointments each month, please call me to discuss further.
 Discounts are available for block bookings.